dhanikataria/Remote-Test-Repo/Golang Projects/CRUD API & RestAPI in GoLang/README.md

-# CRUD API in GoLang
+# CRUD API & REST API in GoLang

 This is a simple CRUD (Create, Read, Update, Delete) API implementation in GoLang using the Gorilla Mux router.
 REST API will be used to interact with the resources